oomphinc/scss-scaffold/README.md

-# Oomph's scss-scaffold
+# Oomph’s scss-scaffold

-This is Oomph's boilerplate scaffold for starting front-end theme development.
+This is Oomph’s boilerplate scaffold for starting front-end theme development.
 The basics of typography are here, along with some helpers that we find useful to include on every project.
 [A sample of what these naked styles render as can be found here](http://jhogue.dev.oomphcloud.com/scaffold/sample.html).